imetandy/hashmap_test/readme.md

 # Nested For Loop vs Hashmap Test

 This repository contains a test implementation of a nested for loop against a hashmap.
-The purpose of this test is to compare the performance and efficiency of these two approaches when working with data.

 ## Test Description